irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information.md

 An instructor should:

 1. Have received this block of instruction as a student
-2. Participated in this instruction as an assistant instructor for this lesson
+2. Participated in this instruction as an assistant instructor for this learning experience
-3. Participated in the AAR for this lesson
+3. Participated in the AAR for this learning experience

 #### Additional Support